 Elizabeth Thorn is the Chair of the Bruce Peninsula Biosphere Association.
 She retired to the Bruce from Ottawa in 2008 and immediately became involved with the Bruce Peninsula Biosphere Association, which she has chaired since 2010.
 She is also a Director at Large for the Bruce Peninsula Bird Observatory.
 Elizabeth was the CEO for two national non for profits and uses her extensive management experience to lead the Biosphere Association to achieve its goals of building community commitment and capacity for conservation and sustainable economic development while achieving concrete goals.

 During her tenure as Chair of the Board, the Biosphere’s conservation achievement highlights include leading the community to develop its first Conservation and Stewardship Plan, the multi-year Six Streams Protection and Restoration Initiative, the Identification and Control of Phragmites project, multi-year efforts to protect the Bruce’s Dark Sky and a new forest re-connectivity project.
 Together with her husband of over 45 years, Jeremy Thorn, Elizabeth lives on the shores of Lake Huron in Greenough Harbour.
-She delights in discovering and sharing with their three children and four grandchildren the ecological treasures of the Bruce.
+She delights in discovering and sharing with their three children and five grandchildren the ecological treasures of the Bruce.

 John Rodgers is the Vice-Chair of the BPBA.
 He is a local science teacher and a multi-generational farmer.
 He completed his education studying Crop Science.
 John helps with multiple projects and takes the lead on the Soil Erosion and phosphorous reduction projects.
 He has also been a large contributor to the BPBA’s ongoing Dark Sky Project: Bayside Astronomy Program since 2013.
 His affinity for science and the Bruce has made him an avid contributor to the Six Streams project and a valuable member of the Board.